The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: Numerical Study

-where ${I_2}$ represents the $2\times 2$ unit matrix, $0_2$ represents the $2\times 2$ zero matrix, $\sigma _v^2 = 0.1m{s^{ - 2}}$, $\sigma _\varepsilon ^2 = 1m{s^{ - 2}}$.
-The notation $\delta t = 1s$ denotes the sampling period.
+where ${I_2}$ represents the $2\times 2$ unit matrix, {$0_2$ represents the $2\times 2$ zero matrix, $\sigma_v = 0.01\text{m/s}^{2}$, $\sigma _\varepsilon = 1 \text{m}^2$.} The notation $\delta t = 1\text{s}$ denotes the sampling period.

-The parameters in our proposed G-TPHD filter are given in Table \ref{Filter Parameters}.
-For simulated extended targets, we set the mean number of generated measurements per scan is 10 and the size of target extent is no more than the width of lane (3.5m).
-For measurement clustering, we generate possible partitions $\mathcal{P}$ of measurement set $\mathbf{z}$ by using the DBSCAN algorithm \cite{DBSCAN} with distance thresholds between $\Gamma_{min}$ and $\Gamma_{max}$, with a step size of $\tau_{db}$ (unit: $m$).
+The parameters in the proposed G-TPHD filter are given in Table \ref{Filter Parameters}. {In a practical setting, the parameters of the measurement model can be obtained by iteratively maximising the likelihood \cite{Angel2024TPMBM_traffic}}.
+For measurement clustering, we generate possible partitions $\mathcal{P}$ of measurement set $\mathbf{z}$ by using the DBSCAN algorithm \cite{DBSCAN} with distance thresholds between $\Gamma_{min}$ and $\Gamma_{max}$, with a step size of $\tau_{db}$ (unit: \text{m}).
 The minimum number of points to form a region is set to 1 to capture point target measurements.
-Meanwhile, we only keep the unique partitions among all possible generated partition and we obtain the unique subsets of measurements in these partitions.
-Besides, the number of clutter measurements per scan is Poisson distributed and the clutter location is uniformly distributed in region $[-25,25]$m$\times$$[0,300]$m.
-In this paper, we use the root mean square (RMS) trajectory metric (TM) error\cite{Angel2020TM} to evaluate the performance of proposed filter.
-The relevant parameters of RMS TM error is given as $p=2,c=100,\gamma=1$.
+Meanwhile, we only keep the unique partitions among all possible generated partitions and we obtain the unique subsets of measurements in these partitions.
+Besides, the number of clutter measurements per scan is Poisson distributed and the clutter location is concentrated within the road region.
+The parameters of the root mean square (RMS) TM error are $p=2,c=100,\gamma=1$.
+The basic matrix is the Gaussian Wasserstein matrix \cite{Yang2016TM}.
+All estimates in Figs. \ref{number} -- \ref{TM_De} are averaged by 300 Monte Carlo runs.